Small Used Car Prices Are Rising!

 J.D.
 Power and Associates says that the biggest increase is with the super small cars like Toyota’s Yaris and Chevy’s Aveo.

 Okay, so NADA says small used car prices are rising only 2% to 7.3%?
 Hmmm, math has never been my strong point, but according to my calculations, a $5000.00 to $7000.00 bump equates to a 40% increase in prices!
-Whoa, for something that typically drops in price, that is some frickin serious appreciation man!
+Whoa, for something that typically drops in price, that is some serious appreciation!

-I remember a gas crunch in the late seventies where there was a big spike in the resale value of small fuel efficient cars.
+I remember a gas prices spiking in the late seventies and there was a big rise in the resale value of small fuel efficient cars then too.
 I wasn’t into buying and selling cars for profit then, but right before that gas crunch, I bought this rude little 2 cylinder (or was it 3 cylinder?)
 Honda 600 car that had a stick shift poking out of the dashboard.
-Anyway, I don’t remember now how much I made on that car, but I sold it for a big profit when everyone was freaking out about the high gas prices.
+Anyway, I don’t remember now how much I made on that car, but I sold it for a big profit because everyone was freaking out about the high gas prices.

-So that’s the dealio everyone.
-Small used car prices are rising and that means that if you can pick up a used little car CHEAP, which is the ONLY way I want you to buy according to The Lazy Way To Buy And Sell Cars For Profit, then you can rake in some serious cash right now.
+So that’s the dealio.
+Small used car prices are rising and that means that if you can pick up a used little car CHEAP, which is the ONLY way I want you to buy (according to what I teach), then you can rake in some serious cash right now.

-I would love to know if you have noticed if small used car prices are rising in your area, so please feel free to post your comments in the box below.
+I would love to know if you’ve noticed if small used car prices are rising in your area, so please feel free to post your comments in the box below.

 Yeah, crazy high gas prices will definetly raise the price of little cars.